 We returned to the UK in the summer of 2004 with somewhat itchy feet – we considered emigrating to New Zealand to set-up a backpackers (but soon realised we would see very little of the people we loved back home).
 So over the next 10 years, we searched for a place in the UK to move to, to start building our glamping dream – a luxury treehouse.

 We stumbled on the Wye Valley and Forest of Dean in the autumn of 2014 with a holiday here, and after several more holidays here, we decided to make the move.
-So the house search started in earnest – a 2.5 year quest ensued with 10 house viewing trips and a couple of speeding tickets! 🙂 We were struggling to find a house and plot of land that fitted the bill.
+So the house search started in earnest – a 2.5 year quest ensued with 10 trips and 3,000 miles, 23 house viewings and a couple of speeding tickets! 🙂 We were struggling to find a house and plot of land that fitted the bill.

-Perhaps the blackboard sign in the pub we stayed in during the TV filming was our sign to take a step in the right direction?!
+Perhaps the blackboard sign in the pub we stayed in during the TV filming was our sign to take a step in the right direction.
+Kismet.

 We moved here in late April 2017.